zenite-docs/zenite-docs.github.io/backup/manual.md

 You can manually trigger the backup of any non-system database immediately.

 1. Choose the database you want to backup from the drop-down.
-2. Click the "Trigger backup now" button.
+2. Click the `Trigger backup now` button.
-3. After the backup has been completed, the backup archive will appear in the "Manual backups" grid.
+3. After the backup has been completed, the backup archive will appear in the `Manual backups` grid.

 The maximum number of manual backup archives zenite can hold at once is 10.